- What does my Webelos Scout need to start Boy Scouts?

 Service projects come up on a fairly regular basis.
 Often there are older scouts that need help with their Eagle Project.
 Sometimes other opportunities arise as well.
 Talk to the Scoutmaster if you have doubts about what counts for service hours.

 Court of Honor is our quarterly awards night.
 These are held upstairs in the church in March, June, September and December.
-Troop 21 believes in recognizing achievements as they happen, so scouts will get their merit badges and rank advancements in regular troop meetings, but Court of Honor is a way to make these happen in a more formal setting with parents and other guests present.
+Troop 21 believes in recognizing rank achievements as they happen, so scouts will get their rank advancements in regular troop meetings, but Court of Honor is a way to make these happen in a more formal setting and to award earned merit badges and recognize participation in events with parents and other guests present.

 This is what a Class A Uniform looks like.
 There are 2 versions – the shirts with the pocket on the left sleeve is the newer style, but both styles can be worn.